Katrina-Dierking/Help-me/README.md

 I spent many years as a medic before becoming a software engineer and I know the struggle 911 operators face when trying to help a panicked family member.
 Since that November day when we lost Selena, I knew I wanted to fix this issue.

-👷 👷 👷This is still a work in progress.👷 👷👷
+👷 👷 👷This is a work in progress.👷 👷👷

 #### 🚩 THE PROBLEM:
 ##### There is often valuable time lost during translation on a 911 call.